DurhamARC/classroom-abm/README.md

 ## Multilevel analysis

-The multilevel_analysis folder contains scripts to run a multilevel model over the data.
+The multilevel_analysis folder contains scripts to run a multilevel model over the data, and calculate a mean square error score.
 It uses [MLwiN](http://www.bristol.ac.uk/cmm/software/mlwin/) via its R script, R2MLWin.

 The R directory contains:

  * A `classroommlm` directory containing an R package with 2 methods, `null_model` and `full_model`, which runs the multilevel model over the given data, and produces the coefficients and variances.
  * A `run_mlm` R project (using `renv` for package management) which imports the CSV `classes_input/test_input.csv` and runs the models from `classroommlm`.

-The `multilevel_analysis.py` script runs the model from R (currently just to show it can be used from python).
+The `multilevel_analysis.py` script runs the multilevel model from R, and calculates the mean squared error.
+The `run_pipeline.py` script runs the agent based model, then calculautes the mean squared error.

 ### Installation